availabs/avail-datamanager-controller/src/data_types/npmrds/dt-npmrds_tmc_identification/actions/makeTravelTimesExportTablesAuthoritative/RULES.md

     c.
 IF the ATTs for a StateYearMonth currently span a date range, the new authoritative ATTs must cover at least that range.

-  2. New NpmrdsAuthoritativeTravelTimesDb DamaView must have at least the same date range per state as the old NpmrdsAuthoritativeTravelTimesDb DamaView.
+  2. New NpmrdsTravelTimes DamaView must have at least the same date range per state as the old NpmrdsTravelTimes DamaView.

   3. ROLLBACKs: Must support rolling back changes.